Find out which students are getting accepted at Reed, which are not, and how your GPA, SAT, or ACT scores

 |Less than 29||Low||<21%|

-You will need exceptionally good grades to get into Reed College.
+Applicants require exceptionally good grades to get into Reed.
 The average high school GPA of the admitted freshman class at Reed College was 3.9 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
 The school ranks #2 in Oregon for highest average GPA.
 Even with a competitive GPA, admission to Reed will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Competitiveness|